bnhovde/ES2015-talk/README.md

 With the new yearly releace cycle, features that has made it to stage 4 will be included in the release that year, which is a good way of doing it.

-I remember reading this blog post called idomatic es6 with a great section on what happens when a new version of javaScript is released:

-> In April, the ES6 spec reached its final draft.
-Later this month, the Grand Council of Javascript Elders will shuffle into the silver sanctum to seal the document with unicorn wax.
-A glass bell will ring in the spire of the tallest tower in the City and leprechauns will be dispatched to carry the good news to the farthest corners of the Kingdom.
-‘ES5 is dead, long live ES6!’ they shout.

 > [Quiz Slide]
 __